openshift/api/tools/codegen/README.md

 # Configuration for the compatibility generator.
 compatibility:
   disabled: false # Defaults to false, set to true to disable.
+# Configuration for the deepcopy generator.
+deepcopy:
+  disabled: false # Defaults to false, set to true to disable.
+  headerFilePath: "" # Defaults to empty, no header will be appended.
+  outputFileBaseName: zz_generated.deepcopy # Change this if you want to rename the output file.
+Do not include a file type suffix.
 # Configuration for the schemapatch generator.
 schemapatch:
   disabled: false # Defaults to true, set to false to disable.